junaid-ali/charm-plumgrid-edge/README.md

 For plumgrid-edge to work make the configuration in the neutron-api, neutron-api-plumgrid and plumgrid-director charms as specified in the configuration section below.

-# Known Limitations and Issues

-This is an early access version of the PLUMgrid Edge charm and it is not meant for production deployments.
-The charm currently only supports Kilo Openstack Release.

 # Configuration

 Example Config